jnsya/code-diary/postgres/hypopg.md

 # HypoPG

-HypoPG is a Postgres extension for safely testing whether a new database index will be useful or not on your production database, without having to actually create the index.
+HypoPG is a Postgres extension for safely testing whether a new index will be useful or not on your production database, without having to actually create the index.

 It does this by creating "hypothetical" indexes, which don't interfere with real-life queries from your application, and which only apply to `EXPLAIN` queries in the current session.